cvhooser/learning-rust/ReadMe.md

   - We can call any method on the trait.
 If we try to pass in other variables, it will not compile.
 - `impl Trait` syntax works for straightforward cases, but is syntax sugar for *trait bound* syntax.
 The below is the same as: `pub fn notify(item: &impl Summary) { }`
   - e.g. `pub fn notify<T: Summary>(item: &T){ }`
-- If we wanted to have any type that implements a trait we could use ` ub fn notify(item: &impl Summary) { }`
+- If we wanted to have any type that implements a trait we could use `pub fn notify(item: &impl Summary) { }`
 - If we wanted to ensure they were the same type we would use *trait bound* syntax: `pub fn notify<T: Summary>(item1: &T, item2: &T) { }`
 - We can specify multiple *trait bound* parameters with `+`
   - e.g. `pub fn notify(item: &(impl Summary + Display)) { }`